 Media organizations are crying “foul” over a movement among sports leagues, from high schools to the pros, to restrict how newspapers and broadcasters use — and re-use — the pictures and information gathered at games.

-In recent months, photographers have been shooed from the sidelines, andbloggers ejected from the press box, because sports leagues wanted tighter control over the way words and pictures of sporting events are distributed.
+Photographers have been shooed from the sidelines, and bloggers ejected from the press box, because sports leagues wanted tighter control over the way words and pictures of sporting events are distributed.

 Leagues argue that they’re simply protecting their investment — and the investment of the broadcasters who pay big money for the right to air their sporting events.
 And the leagues contend that the media’s right to report on a news event doesn’t include the right to profiteer off the event, such as by selling souvenir prints of sports photos.
 But media organizations fear they’re being asked to compromise their editorial independence by surrendering greater and greater control — even ownership of their own photographs and video — to the athletic leagues they cover.

 The clash came to a head recently in Illinois, when that state’s high school athletics association tried to prevent news organizations from selling reprints of photos taken at football games.
 The newspapers responded with a lawsuit, two pieces of hostile legislation, and a torrent of bad publicity.
 That confrontation recently concluded with a negotiated settlement.
 But similar restrictions remain on the books in other states, including Pennsylvania, and it’s likely that courts will have the final say.

 The legal right of a journalist to demand unrestricted access to a sports competition — and the legal right of a sports league to control how journalists use the fruits of their newsgathering — is highly unsettled.
 Further controversies are unavoidable, so sports journalists must tread carefully when they step into the arena.

 Going on the offense